Jorge-Tejero-Fdez/ThreatLogLLM/README.md

   <img src="images/icon.png" alt="Logo" width="100" style="vertical-align: middle;"/> ThreatLogLLM
 </h1>

 **Language Models for Threat Detection in IoT Security Logs**

 ThreatLogLLM is a research project focused on evaluating the use of Large Language Models (LLMs) for cybersecurity tasks involving log analysis in IoT environments.
 The project explores the use of LLMs for:

 - ✅ Binary classification (attack vs normal)
-- ✅ Multiclass classification (attack type, if attck is detected)
+- ✅ Multiclass classification (attack type, if attack is detected)
 - ✅ Generation of custom mitigation strategies for each detected attack

 LLMs are compared against traditional Machine Learning models baselines, demonstrating superior performance in multiclass classification and showing potential for automated mitigation generation.